zzzprojects/Eval-Expression.NET/docs2/pages/faq/faq-license.md

 You will need to renew to use version released after the support & upgrade expiration date.

 ### How do I renew my License?
-We usually start to send renewal mail two months before the support & upgrade expiration date.
+We usually start to send renewal mail one month before the support & upgrade expiration date.

 If you didn't receive such email, you could contact us directly: info@zzzprojects.com

 ### Can I have renewal discount?
-We provide a 25% discount to early renewal.
-So anyone renewing before the support & upgrade expiration date automatically get a renewal discount.
+We provide a 25% discount to early renewals.
+So, anyone renewing before the support & upgrade expiration date automatically get a renewal discount.

 ### I'm too late for early renewal discount!
 What can I do?
-If you are few day late, we still provide early renewal discount.
+If you are a few days late, we still provide early renewal discount.

-However, if you have few months late, you will need to purchase the library again.
+However, if you are a few months late, you will need to purchase the library again.

 The best way to find out if you still have access to early renewal discount is by contacting us: info@zzzprojects.com